AmadeusRelay/AmadeusRelayFrontend/README.md

 This is the frontend developed by Amadeus' team to interact with our APIs.
 It was developed so dApps can understand how consume our APIs, creating a demo experience.

-Take a look on our APIs on [Amadeus Relay API](https://github.com/AmadeusRelay/AmadeusRelayServer)
+Take a look on our APIs on [Amadeus Relay API Docs](http://api.amadeusrelay.org/api-docs/)

 ## For Developers that want to run locally